AhmedRaza15-dev/Flutter_repo/README.md

-# Color Changing Flutter App
+# Practice1: Color Changing Flutter App

-A simple Flutter application with login and home pages where the home page background changes color.
+A simple Flutter application with login and home pages, where the home page background changes color.

 ## Features
 - Login page with email and password fields